t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 When it comes to toiletries, it's important to pack the essentials while keeping it minimal.
 Here are some must-have toiletries and personal care items to consider:

-{% include figure.html url="4.jpg" alt="Must-have toiletries and personal care items" %}
+{% include figure.html url="toiletries.jpg" alt="A selection of toiletry items including shampoo, conditioner, toothbrush, toothpaste, and skincare products" %}

 1. **Travel-sized toiletries:** Invest in travel-sized versions of your favorite toiletries such as shampoo, conditioner, body wash, and moisturizer.
 In addition to saving room, this complies with airline requirements.